Tea Infused Marble Eggs – Chinese Marbled Tea Eggs

 In a large pan, add black tea leaves, water, and salt.
 Carefully place the cooked eggs, one by one in a single layer, into the pan.
 NOTE: If needed, add additional water to cover them.

 Bring water slowly to just to a simmer.
-Then cover the pan, lower heat, and allow the eggs to simmer for 1 hour.
+Cover the pan, lower heat, and allow the eggs to simmer for 1 hour.

 After 1 hour, remove the pan (with the eggs) from heat and let the eggs cool in the liquid (the longer you leave them in the infused water, the more colored they become).